AI agent guardrails compared by enforcement layer

 NVIDIA NeMo Guardrails

 Dialog flow controlOpen-source toolkit for adding programmable guardrails to LLM-based conversational systems.
 Uses Colang, a domain-specific language, to define conversation flows across five pipeline stages: input, dialog, retrieval, execution, and output rails.
-The most sophisticated approach for controlling conversational agents.
+Mature approach for controlling conversational agents.

 Honest limitation: Optimized for chatbot-style interactions.
 For tool-calling agents that take real-world actions, dialog flow control alone is insufficient.
-You need action-level authorization.
+You need tool-call authorization.

 Guardrails AI